 Construction: the act of adding an addition to an existing building or structure; the erection of a new principal or accessory building or structure on a lot or property; the addition of walks, driveways, or parking lots; or the addition of appurtenances to a building or structure.
-Also includes grading, excavation or construction of roads.
+This also includes grading, excavation or construction of roads.

-Construction Industries Division: Construction Industries Division of the State of New Mexico.
+Construction Industries Division: means the Construction Industries Division of the State of New Mexico Regulation and Licensing Department.